earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/class-lessons/2017-02-22-spectral04-calculate-ndvi-naip-vegetation-indices-R.md

 ---
 layout: single
-title: "Remote Sensing NDVI: Calculate NDVI in R"
+title: "Calculate a Remote Sensing Derived Vegetation Index in R"
-excerpt: "Use NDVI to study vegetation health with satellite imagery.
-Learn to calculate remote sensing NDVI in R."
+excerpt: "A vegetation index is a single value that quantifies vegetation health or structure.
+In this lesson, you will review the basic principles associated with calculating a vegetation index from raster formatted, landsat remote sensing data in R. You will then export the calculated index raster as a geotiff using the writeRaster() function."
 authors: ['Leah Wasser']
-modified: '2017-11-23'
+modified: '2017-12-07'
 category: [courses]
 class-lesson: ['spectral-data-fire-r']
 permalink: /courses/earth-analytics/multispectral-remote-sensing-data/vegetation-indices-NDVI-in-R/